Hepatocellular carcinoma is a primary liver cancer that occurs most commonly in patients with cirrhosis.

 HCC commonly occurs in the setting of cirrhosis and patients may have underlying features of chronic liver disease.
-For further information see Chronic liver disease notes.
+For further information see our notes on Chronic liver disease.

 HCC may be a cause of decompensation due to tumour growth and obstruction of hepatic and portal veins.
 This can lead to ascites and GI bleeding.
 Other features of decompensation may be present including encephalopathy, jaundice and coagulopathy.

 This refers to the non-metastatic manifestations of malignancy.
 A variety of syndromes may occur, which usually indicate a poor prognosis.

 The diagnosis of HCC may be based on imaging criteria alone in the context of cirrhosis.

 There are two ways to make a formal diagnosis of HCC: